IBM/aspera-cli/README.md

 ## <a id="aoc"></a>Plugin: `aoc`: IBM Aspera on Cloud

-Aspera on Cloud uses the more advanced Oauth v2 mechanism for authentication (HTTP Basic authentication is not supported).
+Aspera on Cloud API requires the use of Oauth v2 mechanism for authentication (HTTP Basic authentication is not supported).

 It is recommended to use the wizard to set it up, although manual configuration is also possible.